kiwinight/standup-kiwi/landing-page-draft.md

 We're just getting started.
 Here's what we're working on based on real user feedback:

-- **Yesterday Context Helper** - "What did I do yesterday again?"
+- **Yesterday Context Recall** - "What did I do yesterday again?"
 Auto-fill from your previous updates
-- **Smart Search & History** - Find that old standup about the API issue in seconds
-- **Writing Assistant** - Get suggestions for today's update based on your patterns
+- **Today Suggestion Engine** - Get smart suggestions for today's update based on your work patterns
-- **Team Overview Dashboard** - See what everyone's working on (not just for managers!)
+- **Daily Team Digest** - See what everyone's working on today (not just for managers!)
-- **Weekly Digest** - Auto-generated summaries of your progress and team highlights
+- **AI Weekly Digest** - Auto-generated personal and team summaries with insights and trends

-**Coming later**: Voice recording, mobile apps, and more advanced team insights.
+**Coming later**: Blocker tracking & resolution, collaboration analysis, smart search & timeline, voice recording, and more advanced team insights.

 _Your feedback shapes our priorities.
 What would help you most?_